haskellcats/haskell-operators/examples.md

 `$!` is $ which effectively evaluates the argument before applying a function.
 It is equivalent to using seq or bang patterns as shown below.
-Usually when you need to control evaluation you want to use seq or bang patterns instead.
+Usually when you need to control evaluation you want to use bang patterns, strict record fields, or seq instead.

 ```
 > const 'A' undefined